Vastargazing/vastargazing/README.md

 ## 🤝 **Open to Collaborations & Learning**

-**Looking for hands-on experience!** I'm eager to contribute to open-source projects and collaborate on AI/ML initiatives in exchange for mentorship and real-world experience.
+**I’m all in for real-world experience!** As a beginner, I’m eager to contribute to open-source and small startup projects for free in exchange for mentorship and hands-on learning.

 ### **What I bring:**
 - ✅ Production project experience (not just tutorials)